b2l/what-the-flux/README.md

 });
 ```

-But now there is a mutation of our data without an action
+But now there is mutation of our data without an action

-Hard to debug
+Harder to debug

-Harder to reason about the app
+Harder to reason about the application

-#### Fire an action
+#### Firing an action

 ```
 Dispatcher.register(function(action) {
     switch(action.type) {